subhash1107/dsajs/README.md

 │   └── typeof.js
 ```

-## Folder Descriptions

-### Array
+## Array

-Contains solutions to common array manipulation problems, such as removing elements, removing duplicates, and reversing strings.
+A collection of classic array manipulation and algorithmic problems:

+- **bestTime.js**: Find the maximum profit from a single buy and sell of stock (Best Time to Buy and Sell Stock).
+- **maxConsecutiveOnes.js**: Find the maximum number of consecutive 1's in a binary array.
+- **mergeSortedArray.js**: Merge two sorted arrays into one sorted array in-place.
+- **missingNumber.js**: Find the missing number in an array containing n distinct numbers in the range [0, n].
+- **moveZeroes.js**: Move all zeroes in an array to the end while maintaining the order of non-zero elements.
-- **removeElement.js**: Remove specific elements from an array.
+- **removeElement.js**: Remove all occurrences of a given value from an array in-place and return the new length.
-- **removingDuplicates.js**: Remove duplicate values from an array.
+- **removingDuplicates.js**: Remove duplicates from a sorted array.
-- **reverseString.js**: Reverse the characters in a string.
+- **reverseString.js**: Reverse a string in-place given as an array of characters.

-### Basic Programming
+## Basic Programming

-General programming problems and basic algorithmic challenges.
+General programming and algorithmic challenges:

-- **coercion.js**: Demonstrates type coercion in JavaScript.
+- **coercion.js**: Demonstrates JavaScript type coercion with various types.
+- **isPrime.js**: Check if a number is prime using different methods.
-- **loop.js**: Examples of different looping constructs.
+- **loop.js**: Examples of searching, counting, and finding min/max in arrays using loops.
-- **pallindrome.js**: Checks if a string or number is a palindrome.
+- **pallindrome.js**: Check if a number is a palindrome using multiple approaches.
-- **reversedInteger.js**: Reverses the digits of an integer.
+- **reversedInteger.js**: Reverse the digits of an integer, handling negatives and overflow.
-- **secondlargest.js**: Finds the second largest number in an array.
+- **secondlargest.js**: Find the second largest and second smallest numbers in an array.
-- **typeof.js**: Demonstrates the use of the `typeof` operator.
+- **typeof.js**: Demonstrates the use of the `typeof` operator on various JavaScript types.

-#### nestedLoop
+### nestedLoop

-Problems involving nested loops, often for grid or pattern generation.
+Problems involving nested loops, often for grid or pattern generation:

-- **fullgrid.js**: Generates a full grid pattern.
+- **fullgrid.js**: Print a full grid of numbers using nested loops.
-- **lowerTriangle.js**: Generates a lower triangle pattern.
+- **lowerTriangle.js**: Print lower triangle patterns of numbers using nested loops.

-##### starPattern
+#### starPattern

-Star pattern problems using nested loops.
+Star and number pattern problems using nested loops:

-- **centerpyramid.js**: Prints a centered pyramid of stars.
+- **centerpyramid.js**: Print centered pyramid star patterns in multiple ways.
-- **invertedtrideccol.js**: Prints an inverted triangle pattern.
+- **invertedtrideccol.js**: Print an inverted triangle of stars.
-- **rightangledtrianglealignedstar.js**: Prints a right-angled triangle aligned with stars.
+- **rightangledtrianglealignedstar.js**: Print right-angled triangle patterns with stars and binary numbers.
-- **righttriinc.js**: Prints an increasing right triangle pattern.
+- **righttriinc.js**: Print increasing right triangle patterns with stars and numbers.
-- **squarestars.js**: Prints a square of stars.
+- **squarestars.js**: Print a square of stars.

 ---